Supertunica: Use

-The gold Supertunica is shown here worn by George VI under his Robe Royal during the crowning ceremony.
-The Stole Royal is also worn.

 The monarch enters Westminster Abbey for their coronation wearing the Robe of State.
 This is removed for the Anointing ceremony in which they wear the Colobium sindonis ("shroud tunic"), an intentionally plain robe.
 After the Anointing the monarch dons the more ornate Supertunica over the Colobium.
 It is worn whilst the monarch is invested with other regalia including the Spurs, Sword of Offering and the Armills after which the monarch dons the Stole Royal and Robe Royal over the top of the Supertunica for their crowning ceremony.
 All of the robes are removed before the final part of the ceremony, the procession out of the Abbey, in which the monarch wears the Imperial Robe.
 During the Coronation the monarch is enrobed by the Lord Great Chamberlain who is assisted by the Groom of the Robes and the Master of the Robes or Mistress of the Robes.

 The Supertunica, with the Colobium, have the longest history of any of the coronation robes, dating to the medieval period.
 The use of these garments is recorded in the Liber Regalis, a manuscript detailing coronation practice in the 14th century.
 The Supertunica is designed to resemble ecclesiastical robes as a reminder of the divine nature of the monarchy.
 Whilst most robes used in the coronation are newly made and particular to that monarch, the Supertunica used in modern coronations is that made for George V for his coronation in 1911.
 It was subsequently worn by George VI at his coronation in 1937, Elizabeth II at her coronation in 1953, and Charles III at his coronation in 2023.
 The Supertunica was one of several coronation robes reused by Charles III as an expression of his interest in reducing wastefulness by reusing items where possible.